tnkteja/saliva/README.md

 ## Formulating the project.

 * We have movies with ratings, now i can categorise a movie as a good movie if rating is more than 3 and bad movie if the rating is less than 3 AND an average movie if the rating is 3.

+    * move the same entity used in the spring boot application for the movie,